folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ## Approving an invoice

-Only invoices with invoice lines can be approved.
-Only someone with the **Approve invoice** permission can perform this action.
 Invoices require approval before the payment amounts are considered to be awaiting payment and in order for vouchers to be created.
+Approving an invoice is possible when:
+*   The invoice status is Open or Reviewed.
+*   One or more invoice lines are added to the invoice..
+*   The user account includes the **Approve invoice** permission.
+*   If you enter a **Lock total** value, all invoice lines and adjustment values must equal this lock total amount.
+See [Invoice information > Lock total] (#invoice-information) for information about lock total.

+Approving an invoice triggers the following system actions:
-Once one or more invoices connected to a purchase order line have been “Approved,” the Payment status on the purchase order is changed to “Partially paid.”
+*   Once one or more invoices connected to a purchase order line have been “Approved,” the purchase order **Payment status** is changed to “Partially paid.”

-If entering a locked total, all invoice lines and adjustment values must equal this lock total amount before a user can approve the invoice.
-Approving an invoice triggers the creation of the voucher and pending payment transactions.
+*   Voucher and pending payment transactions are created.
 Vouchers are a mechanism for providing the information necessary to make invoice payments and can be exported to an external payment system.
 Each invoice generates a single unique voucher on which all fund charges are grouped by the fund external account number.
 For more information on exporting vouchers, see
  [Settings > Invoices > Batch group configuration](../../settings/settings_invoices/settings_invoices/#settings--invoices--batch-group-configuration).

 To approve an invoice, follow these steps: